saurabhgupta25/blocktrail-app/README.md

 # BlocktrailAppProd

-Description - Blocktrail Testnet explorer
+Description - Blocktrail Testnet explorer to send and view bitcoins

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.